akto-api-security/flask-middleware/README.md

 KAFKA_BATCH_SIZE=999900 # This is an optional parameter, default value is 999900.
 This is the number of requests that will be batched together before sending to kafka
 KAFKA_BATCH_TIMEOUT=10000 # This is an optional parameter, default value is 10000.
 This is the time in milliseconds after which the batch will be sent to kafka
 ```
-4. Add `kafka-python` dependency in your requirements.txt file.
+4. Add `confluent_kafka` dependency in your requirements.txt file.
 5. Now you can start your application and the middleware will start working.

 You can refer the sample_app.py to see how the middleware is integrated with a flask application.